Elizabeth of Hungary, Queen of Serbia: Marriage with Záviš of Falkenstein

 Elizabeth asked Archbishop Lodomer to recognize her marriage, but he refused.
 After that, Zavis and Elizabeth took refuge in the Kingdom of Bohemia in the Falkenstein states, where Elizabeth gave birth to a son in late 1288.
 During the absence of Zavis from Bohemia, his enemies turned King Wenceslaus II against his stepfather, who appropriated the inheritance of late Dowager Queen Kunigunda.
 After the birth of his son, Zavis decided to invite the King Wenceslaus II to the baptism, but the sovereign insisted that Zavis must arrive to Prague to present the invitation in person.
 When Zavis arrived at court in January 1289, he was arrested and demanded from him, in an ultimatum, to return the castles and lands of Dowager Queen Kunigunda to the royal treasury.
 Zavis refused to comply with the King's demands, after which he was accused of high treason and executed.
-Zavis of Falkenstein was beheaded on 24 August 1290 in front of his brothers at the Hluboká Castle walls.
+Záviš of Falkenstein was beheaded on 24 August 1290 in front of his brothers at the Hluboká Castle walls.

 It is not known what Elizabeth did after the execution of her husband, although is probable that she returned to the Monastery of the Blessed Virgin in Rabbits' Island.